HelpBot Assistant

 Accessibility in React Skeleton component

-The accessibility compliance for the Skeleton component is outlined below.
+The accessibility compliance levels for the Skeleton component are outlined below.

 Accessibility Criteria Compatibility